quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 in the Concise Data Definition Language {{!CDDL=RFC8610}} and its extensions described in {{QLOG-MAIN}}.

+The following fields from {{QLOG-MAIN}} are imported and used: name, category, type, data, group_id, protocol_type, importance, RawInfo, and time-related fields.

 # Overview

-This document describes the values of the qlog "name" ("category" + "event") and "data" fields and their semantics for the QUIC protocol.

-This document assumes the usage of the encompassing main qlog schema defined in
-{{QLOG-MAIN}}.
-Each subsection below defines a separate category (for example connectivity, transport, recovery) and each subsubsection is an event type (for example `packet_received`).

-For each event type, its importance and data definition is laid out, often accompanied by possible values for the optional "trigger" field.
-For the definition and semantics of "importance" and "trigger", see the main schema document.
+This document describes how the QUIC protocol is can be expressed in qlog using the schema defined in {{QLOG-MAIN}}.
+QUIC protocol events are defined with a category, a name (the concatenation of "category" and "event"), an "importance", an optional "trigger", and "data" fields.

-Most of the complex datastructures, enums and re-usable definitions are grouped together on the bottom of this document for clarity.
+Some data fields use complex datastructures.
+These are represented as enums or re-usable definitions, which are grouped together on the bottom of this document for clarity.

-## Links to the main schema

-This document re-uses all the fields defined in the main qlog schema (e.g., name, category, type, data, group_id, protocol_type, the time-related fields, importance, RawInfo, etc.).

-One entry in the "protocol_type" qlog array field MUST be "QUIC" if events from this document are included in a qlog trace.
+When any event from this document is included in a qlog trace, the "protocol_type" qlog array field MUST contain an entry with the value "QUIC".

 When the qlog "group_id" field is used, it is recommended to use QUIC's Original Destination Connection ID (ODCID, the CID chosen by the client when first